 “I always have to be doing something,” he said.
 When he first came home after the accident, he attempted to remodel his kitchen from a wheelchair.
 Eventually, his brother lured him to try to stand on his prosthetic legs so he could work on cars.
 “That did it.
 I’m passionate about cars,” Rivera said.

 Before the accident, Rivera was a construction supervisor for Keystone Marble and Granite.
 After the accident, he performed CNC (computer numerical control) work for the company from his wheelchair.
-But as the economy declined, Keystone Marble and Granite went out of business.
+But as the economy declined, Keystone Marble and Granite downsized and had to lay Rivera off.

 Enrolled at MATC in Fall 2016